 You may see this a lot in business meetings, especially if the meeting runs too long!

 What non-verbal communication signs do you know?
-Share them with us in the comments below!
+How does your culture use non-verbal communication?
+Share with us in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!